Skip to main content

 Coordination Modes

-Choose the mode (TWO_STEP, RESUBMIT, ELICITATION, PROGRESS, or DYNAMIC_TOOLS) that works best for your use case:
+Choose the mode (AUTO, RESUBMIT, ELICITATION, TWO_STEP, X402, PROGRESS, or DYNAMIC_TOOLS) that works best for your use case:

 RESUBMIT (Retry-after-error)